rubickcz/dotfiles/README.md

 ## Post install (machine specific)
-Following steps are for a specific machines only.
+Following steps are for specific machines only.
 #### Marshadow
 Enable `hdparm` command to be launched via sudo without password by adding this line via `visudo`:
 ```